plotly/Figure-Friday/2025/week-34/metadata_english.md

 **Day of the week (Date and/or time):** Day of the week of the incident

 **Calendar month (Date and/or time):** Calendar month of the incident

----

-Do you want me to also **reformat this into a clean table** (like a structured English data dictionary) so it’s easier to use directly for documentation or analysis?